guadaruiz/Mars/README.md

 Simply execute in the folder containing all files the command line:

-python main_main.py
+python mars_main.py

-The output shown in the example (section 3.c of this README) should be displayed in the terminal.
+The output shown in the example (section 3.c of this README) should be displayed in the terminal as a result.

 4. b.
 RUNNING TESTS: